Jamcre/bluetti-esp32-bridge/README.md

 - Enter wifi settings username and password defined in code as "IndoorModuleXX".
 - It will create a new hotspot with its name "IndoorModuleXX".
 - You can connect to this new wifi hotspot on your laptop and navigate to '192.168.4.1' to see the data!
+- Only connect with one device at a time.
 - The code also interfaces with our local data polling hub at Loisaida.

 ### Physical Mounting and Case: